splay-project-v2/daemon/lua/MigrationV2_TEST.md

 # Module splay v2.0 for lua 5.3

+## Testing of splay daemon

+To launch the the install busted library for lua 5.3 and run busted ./tests in this directory

 This file content data about the lua module for the play daemon

 Files Working (normally) and well tested (existence of function and result) :